 From Catedral de Tlalnepantla méxico-Own work,Facebook Catedral de Tlalnepantla méxico

 An interesting detail is that the cathedral has been a focal point for the community, offering educational and social services.
-If you are in the area and looking for a Catholic church near me this cathedral is an excellent choice to participate in holy mass live today or in person.
+If you’re in the area and looking for a Catholic church nearby, this is an excellent option to participate in the holy Mass live today or in person.
 Today’s Sunday Mass schedule usually includes several celebrations throughout the day.

 - For more information about this church, visit the Catedral de Tlalnepantla website.